Hoosier hysteria: High school basketball

-One-class tradition

 Historically, each of the several hundred small towns of Indiana had its own small school system.
 Before consolidation of many of these rural school districts in the last half of the twentieth century, Indiana high schools had fewer students than those of most other states; basketball was a natural game for these schools since it only required five starters and a few reserves and even a few great players could make a strong team.

 The Franklin Wonder Five, led by Fuzzy Vandivier, was the first team to win the state championship in three consecutive years, from 1920 to 1922.
 This accomplishment would not be matched for over six decades.

 After Milan's Miracle in the 1950s, no school with an enrollment of less than 500 won another boys' State title under the all-comers format.
 As school consolidation became more common and as more rural residents migrated to cities making large high schools grow even larger, smaller high schools had only a mismatch to look forward to come tournament time, as success concentrated in Indiana's large urban and suburban schools.
 Starting with the 1997–1998 season, Indiana established a controversial four-class system for its basketball championship, although many other sports remain single-class.
 The state's move to this new system has, to some extent, diminished the phenomenon and public opinion is widely split on the merits of "class basketball."